jdevfullstack-tutorials/learn-to-code/README.md

 developers who wanted to take that course in another university.
 And all I was doing was just listening to them!
 And by that, I learned things.

+## Coding Exposure
+There was this general course in computer and one lesson was about Excel, how to create simple formulas.
+When I saw the demonstration of the instructor, my mind wander to things a computer can do!
+And I promised to myself, I would create one someday.

+And that was really accomplished years later when I was working as a teacher.